digital-asset/daml/daml-lf/spec/contract-id.rst

   lexicographically.

-Strings such as participant IDs or submitter IDs are interpreted as their US-ASCII encoding prefixed with there size encoded as a 32 bits big-endian integer.
+Strings such as participant IDs or submitter IDs are interpreted as their US-ASCII encoding prefixed with their size encoded as a 32 bits big-endian integer.